About Your Business in Panama…

-Before starting any business, apart from the study and analysis of the market, profitability and competition, you should investigate the legal requirements as well.
-Some activities require a special license.
+Before starting any business, apart from the study and analysis of the market, profitability and competition, you should investigate the legal requirements in order to execute your entrepreneurial idea.
+Certain economic activities require a special commercial license.
 Although in Panama there are not as many restrictions as in other countries when it comes to starting your own business, there are certain commercial activities that are exclusively reserved for nationals.

 This limitation is based on Article 20 of the Constitution of the Republic of Panama, which establishes that Panamanians and foreigners are equal before the law, but for reasons of labor, national economy, morality, health, public safety and other conditions, the exercise of certain activities may be denied to foreigners in general.

-Dentistry, Engineering (Civil, Chemical and Forestry are not allowed, the rest are),
+Engineering (Civil, Chemical and Forestry are not allowed, the rest are)

 Architecture (there are exceptions for foreigners married to nationals),